ZahraMertens/ReadMe-Generator/README.md

 ## Installation Instrctions

-1. First the user must clone the [GitHub Repo](https://github.com/ZahraMertens/ReadMe-Generator.git) on its computer.
+* 1️⃣ First the user must clone the [GitHub Repo](https://github.com/ZahraMertens/ReadMe-Generator.git) on its computer.

-2. Open the repository on your device with VS Code (or any other program)
+* 2️⃣ Open the repository on your device with VS Code (or any other program)

-3. Open the command line at the folder location OR the integrated terminal
+* 3️⃣ Open the command line at the folder location OR the integrated terminal

-4. First, you MUST install the npm packages by running "npm install" in the terminal
+* 4️⃣ First, you MUST install the npm packages by running "npm install" in the terminal

-5. Then run "node index" in the terminal
+* 5️⃣ Then run "node index" in the terminal

-6. Answer all questions in order to generate your personalized DEMOREADME.md
+* 6️⃣ Answer all questions in order to generate your personalized DEMOREADME.md

-7. When all questions are answered you will see the generated file in the Demo folder
+* 7️⃣ When all questions are answered you will see the generated file in the Demo folder

-**Note** Make sure that your GitHub username, repository and email are spelled correct in order to make sure that all URLs are working!!!
+**Note** ❗ Make sure that your GitHub username, repository and email are spelled correct in order to make sure that all URLs are working ❗

 ## Technologies Used